Table of Contents

 - Loss of consciousness

-An overdose can result in heart attack, stroke, or death if not treated promptly.
-Emergency responders may administer medications to counteract the drug’s effects and provide supportive care like oxygen or IV fluids.
+Untreated overdose can result in heart attack, stroke, or death.
+Emergency care may include medications, oxygen, or IV fluids.

 Effective treatment for addiction, founded by people in recovery.